piouson/kubernetes-bootcamp/README.md

    - both containers does not exceed x2 the amount of host RAM
 9. Apply the manifest and review behaviour
 10. Delete created resources
+11. Review the Pod spec fields related to limits and requests

 <details>
 <summary>lab6.6 solution</summary>